|This is an unofficial version.

 (ii) all costs incurred by the lending agency in making loans and administering this Part.

-24 For the purpose of carrying out the provisions of this Part according to their intent, the lending agency, with the approval of the Lieutenant Governor in Council, may make regulations ancillary thereto and not inconsistent therewith; and every regulation made under, and in accordance with the authority granted by, this section has the force of law; and, without restricting the generality of the foregoing, the lending agency, with the approval of the Lieutenant Governor in Council, may make regulations
+For the purpose of carrying out the provisions of this Part according to their intent, the lending agency may, with the approval of the Lieutenant Governor in Council, make regulations

 (a) respecting the purposes for which loans may be made;

 (b) respecting the security to be taken to secure the repayment of loans;